Female tent camper walking dog on leash

 Plague

-Humans and pets can become infected through flea bites, and infections can be fatal if not treated promptly.
-Contact your physician immediately if you feel ill with flu-like symptoms following contact with wild mammals or fleas.
+Plague infections can be fatal if not treated immediately.
+Contact your doctor immediately if you experience flu-like symptoms following contact with wild mammals or fleas.
+Contact your veterinarian if your pet is exposed to wildlife, particularly prairie dogs or other rodents.

 Tularemia

-Tularemia is a fatal disease caused by the bacterium Francisella tularensis.
-It infects beavers, other rodents, rabbits and hares — it can also infect humans and domestic animals.
+Tularemia is a fatal bacterial disease that infects rodents (particularly beavers), rabbits and hares; it can also infect humans and domestic animals.
 Infection is usually transmitted through ticks, biting flies and fleas, or by breathing in infectious droplets from soil or contaminated water.

-Infections can be fatal if not detected and treated promptly.
-Contact your physician immediately if you feel ill or develop skin lesions following contact with wild animals, fleas, flies, other biting insects or ticks.
+Infections with tularemia can be fatal if not treated promptly.
+Contact your doctor immediately if you feel ill or develop skin lesions following contact with wild animals, fleas, flies, other biting insects or ticks.

 Highly Pathogenic Avian Influenza

-Certain kinds of influenza viruses can cause a disease known as “avian influenza” in birds.
+HPAI is a viral disease known as “avian influenza” that causes illness in birds and mammals.
 Some species of ducks, shorebirds and other wild birds naturally carry the virus without getting sick — they have the infection but not the disease.
-But some of these viruses can cause disease in other species, including swans, turkeys, grouse, quail, diving ducks, gulls, geese, grebes, raptors, vultures, cranes and terns.
+But some of these viruses can cause disease in other bird species, including swans, turkeys, grouse, quail, diving ducks, gulls, geese, grebes, raptors, vultures, cranes and terns.
+In Colorado, HPAI has been detected in some mammals, including foxes, skunks, bobcats, mountain lions and bears.

 Canine Distemper

 Canine distemper is a viral disease of wild and domestic carnivores.
-Coyotes, foxes, raccoons, skunks and black-footed ferrets are the most common animals to be infected.
-The virus does not survive long outside the body, so it spreads mainly through direct contact with an infected animal rather than through feces or the air.
-Canine distemper has a wide range of symptoms and, normally, is fatal.
-Because the symptoms are similar, sick animals should be tested for rabies.
+Coyotes, foxes, raccoons, skunks and black-footed ferrets are the most commonly infected animals in Colorado.
+Because the virus does not survive long outside the body, it spreads mainly through direct contact.
+Canine distemper can cause a wide range of symptoms and, normally, is fatal.
+Signs of canine distemper are often indistinguishable from rabies; animals suspected of canine distemper are often humanely euthanized and tested for both.

 What to Look For